Experience It – Central Kalahari Game Reserve: Legendary Animals of Botswana

 Meerkats have dark patches of fur around both eyes, which makes them look like mini superheroes.
 These patches reduce the glare of the sun, meaning they can keep a lookout for predators without being blinded.
 They also live in burrow systems that keep them out of the heat and give them an easy escape route from predators.

-Kalahari Game Reserve’s Attractions
+Kalahari Game Reserve’s Points of Interest

 Photo by Chris Stenger on Unsplash